jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 ~~~~

 Now, if the $n^{th}$ element of the input is changed, one can reuse the
-$n^{th}$ element of the `partials` list and push the new input tail in
+$n^{th}$ element of the partial results list and feed it the new input's tail (from
-that position.
+that position).

 This suffers from a major issue: partial results remain in their "polish
-expression form".
-Reusing offers no benefit, because no computation (beyond
+expression form", and reusing offers no almost benefit, because no computation is
-construction of the expression in polish form) is shared.
+shared beyond construction of the expression in polish form.
 Fortunately, it is possible to partially evaluate prefixes of polish expressions.

 The following definition performs this task naïvely:

 ~~~~